nagata-yuichi/EscherTiling/README.md

 Then, a executable file jikken_E is created.

 Execution:
-Run the following command in the directory including the data file of a goal figure.
+Run the following command in a directory including the necessary input files.
 ```
 $ ./jikken_E <string1> <string2> <integer1> <integer2>
 ```